Want to write for Right Now Magazine?

 Can I submit an unsolicited contribution?

 Yes.
 We’re happy to read and review work that conforms to these guidelines but you will get a quicker response if you send a brief pitch outlining your idea.
-If you have an idea for a longer piece of work (more than 1,000 words) please pitch it to us first.

 If this is the first time you have contributed to Right Now, have a look around the site to make sure we’re the right media outlet for you and your work.